 Working with acloudguru on an AWS certificate I stumbled across a cool project that I’ve had in mind for some time.

-Right now I’ve got this broader idea to…
+Right now I’ve got Back then I had this broader idea to…

 - Take an RSS feed

 - Convert the reads into audio stories

 - Smash all the audio stories together into one MP3

 - Publish the MP3 daily into a podcast

 - Listen to my fave blogs on the way to work b/c candidly writing is better than interviewing MOST of the time.